Skip to content

 To run atopile, you will need the atopile compiler, the VSCode extension for syntax highlighting and git credential manager.

-It's dead simple with pipx
+It's dead simple with uv

-pipx install atopile
+uv tool install atopile

 Run ato --version to ensure the install worked.
 You might need to open a new terminal window for the ato command to be recognized.

-How do I install pipx?
+How do I install uv?

 atopile should be installed.
 You can verify that it worked with the following command which should give you the current version of atopile.